TomasMendozaHN/OpenCV-AI-KIT/Readme.md

 It contains the steps necessary to convert your trained PyTORCH NN to MyriadX blob format (which is used by the OAK camera).

+In particular, I go over the steps required to transform the DeepSORT implementation from ZQPei to be runned by the OAK camera.

 # Important